w3c/wai-media-guide/content/index.md

 Address the following components:

-* {:.left} [{% include image.html src="body.svg" alt="" class="tiny" %} User Experiences and Benefits to Organizations](/media/av/users-orgs/):<br>Understand the needs of people with disabilities.
+* {:.left} [{% include image.html src="body.svg" alt="" %} User Experiences and Benefits to Organizations](/media/av/users-orgs/):<br>Understand the needs of people with disabilities.
 Learn about benefits to organizations, and benefits to everyone in a variety of situations.

 * {:.left} [{% include image.html src="planning.svg" alt="" %} Planning Audio and Video Media](/media/av/planning/):<br>Plan for accessibility from the very start of your project, to save time and money.
 For example, [integrated description](/media/av/av-content/#integrate-description) is easier and better for accessibility, and it needs to be included in the script before filming.